Apply Now

 Later, life intervened.
 Personal upheaval forced a closer examination of the assumptions that had guided my own choices.
 What began as an intellectual inquiry became a practical one.
 I saw firsthand how success can coexist with confusion, and how progress can stall when reflection lags behind responsibility.

 Now, as a Brown University Certified Leadership & Performance Coach, Level 3 Certified Internal Family Systems (IFS) Therapy Practitioner, and an ICF Certified Coach, I harness all the tools available in service of my clients.
-In my private advisory, I bring together a unique blend of the best evidence-based methods and modalities, including IFS Therapy, Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Schema Therapy, Dialectical Behavior Therapy (DBT), Gestalt Therapy, Existential Therapy, Robbins-Madanes Coaching, and the principles of classical and contemporary philosophy, among others.
+In my private advisory, I bring together formal training in a unique blend of the best evidence-based methods and modalities, including IFS Therapy, Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Schema Therapy, Dialectical Behavior Therapy (DBT), Gestalt Therapy, Existential Therapy, Robbins-Madanes Coaching, and the principles of classical and contemporary philosophy, among others.

 Today, I work with a handful of clients each year.
 The work is discreet, long-term, and tailored to the individual.
 It draws on philosophy, psychology, and years of close engagement with people operating at the highest levels of responsibility.